rossta/rossta.github.com/source/blog/2016-02-22-what-i-learned-about-hanami.md

 ```

 Each "action" is a Rack-inspired class whose contract is only that it responds to `#call`.
 You still get
-familiar macros like `before` filters, but there are new idea too, like declaring what instance variables are available to the view with `expose`, inserting action-specific middleware, and whitelisting `params` at the class level, all of which I find to be huge improvements over the Rails controller design.
+familiar macros like `before` filters, but there are new ideas too, like declaring what instance variables are available to the view with `expose`, inserting action-specific middleware, and whitelisting `params` at the class level, all of which I find to be huge improvements over the Rails controller design.

 ```ruby
 module Web::Controllers::Project